Do I Have to Report an Accident to the DMV in California?

 There are various steps that you need to keep in mind if you have been involved in an accident.
 You should always stop as soon as you know a collision has occurred because failure to do so could result in a hit-and-run charge.
 If anyone has been injured, or if there is an obstruction of the roadway, you need to call 911 and report the incident to the local police or the California Highway Patrol (CHP).

 If you or somebody involved has sustained injuries, the number one priority is seeking medical treatment.
-Even if you do not feel much pain right after an accident occurs, we strongly encourage you to seek medical care and let a doctor determine the extent of any injuries.
+Even if you do not feel much pain right after an accident occurs, our personal injury lawyers in Riverside strongly encourage you to seek medical care and let a doctor determine the extent of any injuries.

 One of the most important things for you to remember is that just about every accident must be reported to the California DMV.
 When we turn directly to the DMV website, we can see that that collision must be reported under three circumstances: